ido1Shapira/Oop_Ex2_MazeOfWaze/README.md

 * addNode- add a new node to the graph with the given node's data.- O(1)

-* connect- connect an edge with the given weight between node src to node dest.
+* connect- connect an edge with the given weight between node src to node dest. (if the edge is already exist the new edge overwriting the old one.)
 O(1)

 * getV- This method return a pointer (shallow copy) for the collection representing all the nodes in the graph.
 O(1)